ics-jku/GUI-VP_Kit/README.md

 buildroot login: root
 #
 ```

+### Access via http
+The root filesystem comes with a running http server providing a simple demo page.
+Once the network is configured, the demo page can be accessed by [http://10.0.0.2](http://10.0.0.2).

 ### Mounting Network Volumes
 A working network configuration allows mounting of [Network File System](https://en.wikipedia.org/wiki/Network_File_System) (NFS) volumes provided by the host in the system running inside the vp.